 In situ aircraft observations are used to interrogate the ability of a numerical weather prediction model to represent flow structure and turbulence at a narrow cold front.
-Simulations are performed at a range of nested resolutions with grid spacings of 12 km down to 100 m and the convergence with resolution is investigated.
+Simulations are performed at a range of nested resolutions with grid spacings of 12 km down to 100 m, and the convergence with resolution is investigated.
 The observations include the novel feature of a low-altitude circuit around the front that is closed in the frame of reference of the front, thus allowing the direct evaluation of area-average vorticity and divergence values from circuit integrals.
-As such, the observational strategy enables a comparison of flow structures over a broad range of spatial scales, from the size of the circuit itself $(\approx 100 \text{ km})$ to small-scale turbulent fluctuations $(\approx 10 \text{ m})$.
-It is found that many aspects of the resolved flow converge successfully towards the observations with resolution if sampling uncertainty is accounted for, including the area-average vorticity and divergence measures and the narrowest observed cross-frontal width.
-In addition, there is a gradual handover from parametrized to resolved turbulent fluxes of moisture and momentum as motions in the convective boundary layer behind the front become partially-resolved in the highest resolution simulations.
-In contrast, the parametrized turbulent fluxes associated with subgrid-scale shear-driven turbulence ahead of the front do not converge on the observations.
+As such, the observational strategy enables a comparison of flow structures over a broad range of spatial scales, from the size of the circuit itself ( $\approx 100 \text{ km}$ ) to small-scale turbulent fluctuations ( $\approx 10 \text{ m}$ ).
+It is found that many aspects of the resolved flow converge successfully toward the observations with resolution if sampling uncertainty is accounted for, including the area-average vorticity and divergence measures and the narrowest observed cross-frontal width.
+In addition, there is a gradual handover from parameterized to resolved turbulent fluxes of moisture and momentum as motions in the convective boundary layer behind the front become partially resolved in the highest-resolution simulations.
+In contrast, the parameterized turbulent fluxes associated with subgrid-scale shear-driven turbulence ahead of the front do not converge on the observations.
 The structure of frontal rainbands associated with a shear instability along the front also does not converge with resolution, indicating that the mechanism of the frontal instability may not be well represented in the simulations.

-1 Introduction
+1. Introduction

 Atmospheric frontal systems are associated with numerous high-impact weather phenomena.
-The majority of extreme precipitation events in mid-latitudes are associated with fronts (Catto and Pfahl, 2013) and intense wind gusts, including tornadoes, commonly occur near frontal rainbands (Clark and Parker, 2014).
-Despite being embedded within large-scale weather systems, often stretching over thousands of kilometers, their narrow cross-frontal scale coupled with often intense meso- and convective-scale circulations mean they continue to provide a challenge for numerical weather prediction (NWP) models.
+The majority of extreme precipitation events in midlatitudes are associated with fronts (Catto and Pfahl 2013), and intense wind gusts, including tornadoes, commonly occur near frontal rainbands (Clark and Parker 2014).
+Despite being embedded within large-scale weather systems, often stretching over thousands of kilometers, the narrow cross-frontal scale of frontal systems coupled with